Web Service (WS) Security with SOAP Example

 3. All communication thereafter between the client and server is encrypted.
 This ensures that if any other users try to break the security and get the required data, they would not be able to read it because it would be encrypted.

 But the above type of security will not work in all situations.
 There can come a time when the client can talk to multiple servers.
 An example given below shows a client talking to both a database and a web server at a time.
-In such cases, not all information can pass through the https protocol.
+In such cases, not all information can pass through the HTTPS protocol.

-This is where SOAP comes in action to overcome such obstacles by having the WS Security specification in place.
-With this specification, all security related data is defined in the SOAP header element.
+This is where SOAP comes into action to overcome such obstacles by having the WS Security specification in place.
+With this specification, all security-related data is defined in the SOAP header element.
+The header element can contain the below-mentioned information:

 1. If the message within the SOAP body has been signed with any security key, that key can be defined in the header element.